+To join this page, call us today 508-909-4126

-"Every Town Deserves a Good Local Newspaper" www.
+"Every Town Deserves a Good Local Newspaper"

+www.

 ConnecticutQuietCorner.com Tackle the Trail A UNIQUE RACE IN A UNIQUE PLACE BECOMES EVEN MORE UNIQUE WINDHAM - We are running!
 Tackle the Trail will be held on-ground and virtually on Saturday, Oct.
 17. The race is open to individuals and up to five-person relay teams.
 Runners will enjoy the quiet solitude of nature with bursts of energetic and supportive volunteers at four relay stations throughout the 20-mile point-topoint race, which starts in Windham and ends in Pomfret.
 Other highlights include great prizes, SWAG, and the most important part: knowing that proceeds help local students attend Quinebaug Valley Community College in the form of scholarships!
 Virtual Race: Not comfortable running on-ground?
 Join us virtually!
 Enjoy the chance to compete on your own 20-mile course over a two-day period wearing a downloadable bib.
-Know that you are supporting a great cause too...helping local students attend college!
-For more information about the race and to register, visit tacklethetrail.org.
+Know that you are supporting a great cause too...helping local students attend coland to register, visit tacklethetrail.org.
+For more information about the race Say it in living color!